healthify/guides/protocol/development-workflow/README.md

     git merge <release-name>

+Copy the QA steps from the Pivotal Tracker story into the PR description, and put the story ID in the PR title.
+Add the link to the PT story in the description of the PR.

 Determine which server is available on the [server spreadsheet](https://docs.google.com/spreadsheets/d/1qZ5x80cYXHxACJbZ20W5MqH6ETRFDmaLTnsjaqen6O0/edit), update the row of your choice, and push to that server.

     git push <APP REMOTE> head:master --force